Designed to care, engineered to fade away

 ANIPH will contribute to creating an enabling environment, through Safe and Sustainable by Design (SSbD) approaches, and contributing to Information and Labelling Systems on products.

-A biodegradation programmed across all stages
+Programming biodegradation across all stages

 Nature is where everything originates and eventually returns.
 It is precisely from nature that renewable residues are extracted, and it is back to nature where ANIPH’s wound dressings and packaging biodegrade, closing the loop of their lifecycle.

-a) Renewable residues & biotechnological routes:
+Renewable residues & biotechnological routes:

-b) PHBV/PHN formulation and compounding:
+PHBV/PHN formulation and compounding:

 A formulation and compounding strategy will be developed to achieve stable and processable PHA compounds for the different target applications while programming biodegradation.

-c) Cast/blown extrusion & 3D printing transformation:
+Cast/blown extrusion & 3D printing transformation

-4) Products:
+Products:

-d) Biodegradation:
+Biodegradation: